.

 If you’re unsure how to identify these opportunities within your business or lack the necessary data, we’re here to help.
 We help entrepreneurs with one of two problems:

-1) I don’t trust my numbers.
-They’re late, wrong or just don’t feel right (i.e. I don’t have the data I need to run the 80/20 rule.)
+1. I don’t trust my numbers.
+They’re late, wrong, or just don’t feel right (i.e., I don’t have the data I need to run the 80/20 rule).

-2) I believe my books are in good shape, but I don’t get good advice (i.e. I don’t have support leveraging my numbers for the 80-20 rule).
+2. I believe my books are in good shape, but I don’t get good advice. (i.e., I don’t have support leveraging my numbers for the 80-20 rule).

 Been burned before?
-Our work is Triple Guaranteed, contact us to learn more!
+Our work is Triple Guaranteed—contact us to learn more!

-Hack #1: Become a “Receipt Ninja”: Snap photos of your receipts on a mobile app that connects with your accounting software (like Dext).
-As long the app is set up properly, it will save tones of time.
+Four Simple Accounting Hacks Hack #1: Become a “Receipt Ninja”: Snap photos of your receipts on a mobile app that connects with your accounting software (like Dext), especially if you’re looking for mobile apps sydney.
+As long as the app is set up properly, it will save tons of time.

 Hack #2: More Pictures, Less Numbers: Turn your books into charts and graphs where you can quickly and simply understand your books in a flash.
 “A picture is worth 1,000 words” has never been more true!